 Above: Bow Valley Parkway, Castle Mountain, Alberta

 Celina: We got onto the Trans-Canada Highway and drove all the way to Calgary.
 Then we went into the Canadian Rockies, Banff, and Lake Louise.
 It wasn’t crowded at all.
-The land was wide open, the people were nice, and there’s so much history and natural beauty.
+The land was wide open, the people were nice, and there was so much history and natural beauty.

 Brett: Canada was a highlight for us.